senkaku25/VRgameprototype/README.md

-# terriblebutitried
+# What I got so far :)
-i don't know what i'm doing
+My ventures into programming games and what I've learnt so far!!

 SO FAR: